EricFillion/CMPE-327/Documentation/a1/Tests/r3-homepage.md

 Actions:
 - Open `/logout` (to invalidate any previous session)
 - Open `/`
-- Sleep 3 seconds, then validate that current URL is `/login`
+- Sleep 3 seconds, then validate that we're on the login page by checking for `#log-in`

 ### R3.2: This page shows a header 'Hi {}'.format(user.name)
 Mocking: